thiippal/tankbuster/README.md

 <code>npbust(image)</code>

-The <i>npbust</i> method returns dictionary of class labels and their associated probabilities.
+The <i>npbust</i> method returns a dictionary of class labels with their associated probabilities.
 These values can be used as the basis for further actions, such as flagging the image.

 ## In action